What Do Construction and Building Inspector Do?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 105,100 jobs for Construction and Building Inspector in 2016.
+In 2016, there was an estimated number of 105,100 jobs in the United States for Construction and Building Inspector.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 10,600 new jobs for Construction and Building Inspector by 2026.
-There will be an estimated 12,700 positions for Construction & Building Inspector per year.
+The BLS estimates 12,700 yearly job openings in this field.

 The states with the most job growth for Construction & Building Inspector are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or New Jersey.
 These states have the worst job growth for this type of profession.